emqxarchive/emqx-docs-en/source/plugins.rst

 There are four ways to load plugins:

 1. Default loading
-2. Start and stop plugin by command line
+2. Start and stop plugin on command line
-3. Start and stop plugin by Dashboard
+3. Start and stop plugin on Dashboard
 4. Start and stop plugin by calling management API

 **Default loading**

-If a plugin needs to be started by default when system starts, configure the plugin that needs to be started directly in data/loaded_plugins.
+If a plugin needs to start with the broker, add this plugin in ``data/loaded_plugins``.
 For example, the plugins that are loaded by default are:

 .. code:: erlang